morshedkoli/news-by-expo/PUSH_NOTIFICATIONS_SETUP.md

 - Token registration success rate
 - Article view rate from notifications

-This completes the push notification setup for the NewsApp.
+This completes the push notification setup for the News Hut.
 The system provides both real-time and polling-based notifications to ensure users are always informed about new articles.